Do You Have Cancer Caused by Asbestos?

-Mesothelioma is a terminal cancer that develops in the lining of internal organs and is caused by exposure to asbestos, typically medium- to long-term exposure in the workplace.
+Mesothelioma is a terminal cancer that develops in the lining of internal organs.
+It is due to exposure to asbestos, typically medium to long-term exposure in the workplace.

-Asbestos is a combination of naturally occurring silicate minerals, which became popular in manufacturing and construction in the late 19th Century because of it’s strength, heat-resistance and affordability.
+Asbestos is a combination of naturally occurring silicate minerals.
+It became popular in manufacturing and construction in the late 19th Century because of its strength, heat-resistance and affordability.
 Unfortunately, it also causes a host of serious and deadly health problems, including mesothelioma and asbestosis.

 The first documented death was in 1906.
 However, asbestos continued to be used in various manufacturing and construction materials well into the 1970s.
-The U.S. government and the asbestos industry has long been criticized for ignoring the dangers by continuing to expose employees to asbestos exposure risks.
+Many have been criticizing the U.S. government and the asbestos industry for many years for ignoring the dangers by continuing to expose employees to asbestos exposure risks.
 Court documents from the 1970s show the asbestos industry had been aware of the risks since the Great Depression.

 In fact, due largely to court challenges, asbestos is not officially banned in the United States.
-However, its use in consumer products has declined drastically largely because of the threat of litigation.
-Historically, products containing asbestos include drywall and joint compound, floor tiles, roofing materials, industrial and marine gaskets, brake pads, thermal pipe insulation, and HVAC ducts and other air-conditioning and heating material.
+However, its use in consumer products has declined drastically.
+This is largely because of the threat of litigation.
+Historically, products containing asbestos include:

-Because of mesothelioma’s decades-long latency period, the number of mesothelioma cases in Illinois and elsewhere in the nation is expected to increase exponentially in the coming years.
-Most patients are not diagnosed until 30 to 35 years after exposure.
+Because of mesothelioma’s decades-long latency period, the number of mesothelioma cases in Illinois and elsewhere in the nation are expected to increase exponentially in the coming years.
+There is not a diagnosis for most patients until 30 to 35 years after exposure.

 Life-expectancy after diagnosis is only 8-14 months.